yanastasia/ActingEurope_dev/README.md

 - **Events**: Performances, workshops, and discussions
 - **Bookings**: Ticket reservations and seat assignments
 - **News**: Content management for announcements
+- **About Pages**: Dynamic about page content with multi-language support
+- **Contact Pages**: Dynamic contact page content with multi-language support

 For detailed schema information, see `prisma/schema.prisma`.